 Obi: Create book structure manually and record or import audio

-You need to create a new project in Obi by providing the book title and storage location.
-Refer to the topic Creating a New Project in the Obi manual for more information on this step.
+You will need to create a new project in Obi by providing the book title and storage location.
+Refer to the topic Creating a New Project for more information on this step.

-Step 2: Create the book structure or table of contents
+Step 2: Create the structure or table of contents

-Book sections, along with their respective levels need to be identified and recreated in Obi.
-This list of sections and subsections is similar to the table of contents found at the beginning of most books.
-Using the information in the topic Working with Sections, you need to add sections and subsections.
+In the book being converted, The sections, along with their respective levels need to be identified and recreated in Obi.
+This list of sections and subsections is generally very similar to the table of contents found in the beginning of most books.
+Using the information in the topic Working with Sections, you will have to add sections and subsections.
 The results will be evident in both the TOC view and Content view.
 When you finish, you will see the list of sections in your book in the form of a tree in the TOC view.
-You may have to insert, delete or rename sections to correct the structure.
-See the topic Section Properties and use this dialog to change the section level or name and finalize the structure of the book.
+You may have to insert, delete, rename sections to correct the structure.
+See the topic Section Properties and use this dialog to quickly change the section level or name and finalize the structure of the book.